adetonayusuf/fswithpowerbi/README.md

 - Create DAX & power bi to create financial statement
 - Cube formular in excel to create alternative way to present financial statement

-### The power of creating the financial statement in power bi are;
+### The power of creating the financial statement in Power BI are;
   - Automate and visualise current reporting
   - Improve efficiency and reporting integrity
   - Develop new insights to provide a competitive advantage

 ### To achieve
- - Choice of power bi is because it's more cost effective
+ - Choice of power BI is because it's more cost effective
  - Time pressure to deliver results
  - Many reports to automate
  - Current excel users need convincing to use Power BI